 According to Ad Age: “Companies that invest in their employees both at work and beyond the office yield big dividends.
 The factors that most relate to high workplace ratings encompass feelings of support, encouragement, empowerment, and purpose—areas where top-performing companies exceed expectations.
 Top-ranked organizations don’t focus on benefits and perks themselves, but on how the company can use benefits and perks to take care of employees and remove barriers that hinder growth and success both professionally and personally.
 Whether it’s parental leave, the ability to work remotely, unlimited vacation time, company retreats, free lunches, or game rooms, everything is about signaling to the individual that the company wants the employee to succeed in work and out of work.”

-“Given the number of hours we spend working, it doesn’t make sense any more to think about work life and personal life as separate concepts,” explains Chuck Densinger, COO.
-“I firmly believe that it’s a leader’s highest moral calling to create a work culture that adds to an individual’s overall well-being, helps them become the best version of themselves and cultivates a team with lasting, personal relationships.”
+“In the best cultures, there is a personal connection in addition to a professional one,” explains Chuck Densinger, COO.
+“I firmly believe that it is every leader’s responsibility to cultivate a work culture that adds to an individual’s overall well-being, helps them become the best version of themselves, and connects the team through lasting, personal relationships.”

 The 2020 Best Places to Work list was produced by Advertising Age and Latitude Research.
 U.S. Companies participated in the two-part (employer and employee) survey process.
 In addition to appearing three times on Ad Age’s “Best Places to Work,” Elicit was also named an Inc. Magazine Best Workplace in 2019.